SAFEHR-data/Data-Seedling/patient_notes/README.md

 - [Test configuration](./src/patient_notes/tests/conftest.py): Helper fixture using [] for writing unit tests with PySpark
 - [db.py](./src/patient_notes/db.py): Helpers for working with Microsoft SQL database
 - [datalake.py](./src/patient_notes/datalake.py): File that contains helper methods for working with Data Lake.
-- [watermark.py](./src/patient_notes/watermark.py.py): File that has the logic for watermark algorithm, used for incremental updates.
+- [watermark.py](./src/patient_notes/watermark.py.py): File that has the logic for the watermark algorithm, used for incremental updates.
 - [monitoring.py](./src/patient_notes/monitoring.py): Helpers for sending logs and metrics to Azure Monitor.
-- [Makefile](./Makefile): Used for command shortcuts, and certain commands are expected to be defined there by FlowEHR to ensure successful deployment of the pipeline to Azure.
+- [Makefile](./Makefile): Used for command shortcuts, and certain commands are expected to be defined to ensure successful deployment of the pipeline to Azure.
 - [pyproject.toml](./pyproject.toml): Defines building of the Python wheel that contains all code defined for the pipeline.